sebnitu/vrembem/README.md

 ## Usage

 To use a Vrembem component, you'll first need to install it as a dependency.
-For this example, we'll be using the menu component:
+For this example we'll be using the `@vrembem/menu` component:

 ```shell
 npm install @vrembem/menu
 ```

+### CSS

 Next, you'll just need to include the component in your build's Sass manifest file: